Thizisfranklin/IDS2024F/QUIZ/Quiz 2 /README.md

 What is the fastest component of a computer memory? the register
-Why is modern computer memory comprised of a multilevel (hierarchical) structure?
+Why is modern computer memory comprised of a multilevel (hierarchical) structure? the structure was made due to the speed gap in cpu and memory.
 What is the slowest kind of computer storage device?
 The Disk
 Name the hierarchy of the memory of modern computers, from the smallest to the largest memory size?
 Answer: the register, the L1 cache, the L2 cache, the L3 cache , DRam, Disk.
 What is smallest unit of information in computers?
 Answer: Bit
 Why have humans chosen the binary numbers (0 and 1) to represent data in computers? this is because 0 and 1 are
 What is the typical speed of contemporary computer memory registers? the registers are  typically less than 0 nanoseconds (ns)
-What decade was the first digital computer built? it was built  in the 1980s
+What decade was the first digital computer built? it was built  in the 1940s ( Particularily in 1945 that's ENIAC)

-What decade was the first general-purpose digital computer built?

-What is a fixed program computer?
-Fixed program comnputer
+What is a fixed program computer? this is unique type of computer that have programs permanently wired in it.

 Name an example of modern-day fixed program computer?
+Calculator

 What is the difference between declarative and imperative knowledge?
 Classify the following statements as imperative or declarative knowledge.